jorgedobkovski/jorgedobkovski/README.md

 <img src=https://i.pinimg.com/originals/56/63/9b/56639bac3a6ce36e93693c16d6bf0fa8.gif width="500">

 ### About me
-:computer: I'm a web development and technology enthusiast from Brazil .
+:computer: I'm a web development and technology enthusiast from Brazil.

 :books: I’m currently learning about React JS.

 :outbox_tray: Goals: create a new project and/or find a new job.